Want to Increase Customer Loyalty? Take the Sales Challenge

 Keep Those Job Orders Coming

 While the presentation we sat through was geared primarily towards B2B software companies, it was clear that the findings could be applied to any segment or industry.
 Regardless of what you sell, you and your folks on the front line are more critical to loyalty and retention than all of your other combined initiatives.
 In staffing and recruiting, where competition to earn a client’s business is cutthroat, your people are what make the difference.
 Don’t treat new – or existing – client relationships, and the job orders that accompany them, as a fulfillment exercise.
-Sure, once you bring a client on board and land a few job orders, you need to dive into your applicant tracking system to find and deliver the best candidates as quickly as possible.
+Sure, once you bring a client on board and land a few job orders, you need to dive into your recruitment CRM to find and deliver the best candidates as quickly as possible.
 And for some clients, you may be delivering exactly as expected.
 But is meeting expectations good enough?
 Does merely delivering encourage loyalty?
 If you don’t take the opportunity to challenge your clients early on, you’re likely missing out on an opportunity to deliver unique, lasting value.

 I’m not saying that relationships and hard work don’t matter.
 They do.
 Just know that if you rely solely on effort and relationship-building alone, there is a challenger lurking around the corner – someone that is ready to help your clients avoid common pitfalls, provide your clients with deeper insights about their markets, question your clients’ expected outcomes, and then make sure your clients get top-notch service and results.
 Don’t let that happen.
 Start challenging your clients today, and watch those job orders roll in for a long time to come.